New Polities. Political thought in the first millennium

 - It embraces the first millennium from the Roman Empire to the Abbasid, Byzantine, and Carolingian empires, when different traditions crystallised from a common pool of late antique material.

 - It shifts the focus away from classical treatises and languages (e.g., Augustine & Al-Farabi) to a wider array of sources in many more languages from a broader range of cultures (e.g., Syriac, Armenian, Hebrew).
-This enlarged corpus allows for the charting of a greater breadth of ideas and possible cross-cultural influences.
+This enlarged corpus allows for charting a greater breadth of ideas and possible cross-cultural influences.

 - It introduces little-studied topics, such as oikonomia and the relation between human society and nature.